Cincinnati, Ohio Truck Accident Lawyer Investigating Catastrophic Injury Cases for plaintiffs in Ohio, Kentucky and

 The legal options will depend on what caused the truck accident and injury.
 In any case, these injuries are usually too serious for the injured party to negotiate a fair and comprehensive settlement without an attorney.
 The interplay of complex liability questions, subrogation, and future life care plans require the attention of an attorney experienced in complex product liability and industrial lawsuits.

 There are personal injury cases where an attorney may not be necessary, but truck accident injuries are usually permanent and should be addressed by a truck accident lawyer in Ohio, qualified in complex personal injury matters.

 Vehicle Accident: If the case involved a vehicle accident, there is typically insurance available to compensate the injured party.
 However, often individual vehicle insurance policies will not be sufficient to fully compensate the victim.
 In those cases, it may be necessary to find additional defendants that contributed to the accident sequence and can therefore contribute to compensating the injured party.

 Product Liability: Where the injury was caused by a defective product, the litigation path is much more expensive and complex.
 The attorney will need to evaluate the viability of the defendant and cost to prove the case through expert testimony.
 Product liability cases can be some of the most expensive types of litigation, but where there is a viable defendant, the cases should be evaluated carefully to determine if a defective product caused the fracking accident.

 Workers Comp as Exclusive Remedy: If you were injured at work by another worker, the first step is whether the case is limited to Worker’s Compensation.
 This analysis requires a thorough understanding of Employer Intentional Tort law which has become more difficult in recent years.
 Often the case requires a removal of an equipment safety guard or a knowing violation of an OSHA regulation to move past a motion for summary judgment.
-Joe Lyon has successfully litigated cases and obtained settlements for workers in addition to Workers Compensation.
+Joe Lyon is a truck accident lawyer and has successfully litigated cases and obtained settlements for workers in addition to Workers Compensation.